See the story

 Phase 3 of restoration, the most detailed and expensive phase, will involve complete replacement of the leather, felts, etc. for EACH of these myriad pipes in the organ chamber.
 Total funds needed for the organ project are $90,000.
 Completion will insure another 50+ trouble free years to life of this instrument.

 To help raise funds toward this restoration work the Organ Project now has a Facebook page: Aeolian-Skinner Organ at Church of the Good Shepherd, Athens, OH.
-(You may be asked to Log In.)
+(You may be asked to log in, just click 'no thanks' if you don't have a Facebook account.)

 Welcome to our Website!
 We are honored that you are visiting this site and hope that it will be a helpful way to learn more about this parish, our ministries, and our mission.
 Whoever you are, and wherever you find yourself in your life, I hope you felt called to visit us, and will find what you need here.